 Philosophy “seek[s] the essence of beauty”.

 Philosophy “seek[s] the essences of personal identity, free will, time, and so on”.

 However, according to Sider, conventionalists believe that “these investigations ultimately concern definitions”.
 Not only that: Sider claims that, according to the conventionalist, it

 “seems to follow that one could settle any philosophical dispute just by consulting a dictionary!”.

 I would like to know if there is such a conventionalist animal who really believes this.
-As said earlier, Sider’s account of conventionalism really seems like an account of 1920s and 30s logical positivism.
-And no contemporary philosopher is an old-fashioned logical positivist.
+As said earlier, Sider’s account of conventionalism really seems like an account of 1920s and 30s logical positivism or later "linguistic philosophy".
+And no contemporary philosopher is an old-fashioned logical positivist or linguistic philosopher.